mitloehn/pyskycoach/README.md

 - easymes.csv: easy Messier objects
 - messier.csv: complete Messier list
-- urban.csv:   DSO list for urban observers
+- urban.csv:   AAAA urban club list
+- rascngc.csv: RASC's Finest N.G.C.

 The file format is name, right ascension, declination, all separated by comas.
 You can put your own files in the